-Summary: As UX Lead, I led a small design team through an iterative design process to design a menu configuration tool for medium-to-large restaurant chains in close collaboration with product and engineering.
+Summary: As UX Lead, I led a small design team at NCR through an iterative design process to design a menu configuration tool for medium-to-large restaurant chains in close collaboration with product and engineering.
 Our research-backed efforts led to greater organization of information and ease-of-use in our final design.

 The Problem We Were Solving

 With the advent of order aggregators like DoorDash, Grubhub, and others, customers were having a difficult time managing their point-of-sale menus alongside their delivery menus.
 There was pain in this area, where too much re-work and duplicate effort was required to set up the different types of menus in tandem.
 This setup process was too tedious and effortful.